dennnnise/Ada-Essay-Questions/README.md

 person has been difficult because of the fact that it takes a lot from me to speak up.
 However, if I were to start something completely new like college again, I would tell myself that it is okay to ask for help.
 If I were to talk to my younger self, I would say that there are people willing to help.
 I suffered a lot from anxiety my first couple of years of college but I was always too afraid to tell anyone, to the point that it affected my performance in school.
-I would tell myself that it is okay to push myself in incraments, that I do not have to be a completely different person in one day.
+I would tell myself that it is okay to push myself in increments, that I do not have to be a completely different person in one day.
 I would tell myself that it is okay to struggle, and that being shy or different does not make me less worthy of a good life/good education.
 I would take advantage of resources and look for a community that is caring.
 Not speaking up has been a mistake that I have made not only once, but several times.
 It is also one that I am constantly learning from.
-I have learned to trust myself and my abilities.
+I have learned to trust my abilities.
 I have also learned to listen to what others have to say, and to consider their words honestly and critically.
 People have a lot to offer.